3d $\mathcal{N}=4$ Gauge Theories on an Elliptic Curve: 3d Theories on an Elliptic Curve

 \subsection{Spectral Data}

 Let us now consider the supersymmetric Berry connection using the picture of supersymmetric ground states as elements of the cohomology of the supercharge $Q$.
 We consider the real and complex parameters in turn: \begin{itemize} \item The supercharge depends on the real parameters $x_f$ such that \be \partial_{x_f}Q = -[ \Phi , Q ] \ee where $\Phi \in \mathfrak{t}_f^\vee$ are hermitian operators independent of $x_f$.
 They play the role analogous to a moment map for the symmetry $T_f$ in the supersymmetric quantum mechanics.
-This descends to a complexified flat connection $\cD_{x_f} = D_{x_f} + \Phi$ for supersymmetric ground states along $\mathfrak{t}_f$. \item The supercharge $Q$ depends holomorphically on the background connection $z_f$, so the anti-holomorphic derivative commutes with $Q$ and descends to a holomorphic Berry connection $\cD_{\bar z_f}$ on supersymmetric ground states along $E_{T_f}$. \end{itemize} These Berry connections commute, \be [ \cD_{\bar z_f} , \cD_{x_f} ] = 0 \, , \ee which form part of the generalised Bogomolny equations.
+This descends to a complexified flat connection $\cD_{x_f} = D_{x_f} + \Phi$ for supersymmetric ground states along $\mathfrak{t}_f$. \item The supercharge $Q$ depends holomorphically on the background connection $z_f$, so the anti-holomorphic derivative commutes with $Q$ and descends to a holomorphic Berry connection $\cD_{\bar z_f}$ on supersymmetric ground states along $E_{T_f}$. \end{itemize} In the language of \cite{Gaiotto:2016hvd}, this is consistent with the effective quantum mechanics being of BAA-type.
+The Berry connections commute, \be [ \cD_{\bar z_f} , \cD_{x_f} ] = 0 \, , \ee which form part of the generalised Bogomolny equations.
 Thus the Berry connection $\cD_{\bar z_f}$ determines the structure of a rank $N$ holomorphic vector bundle $\cE$ on each slice $\{ x_f\} \times E_{T_f}$, that varies in a covariantly constant way with the mass parameters $x_f$.